 Having a disability is not the end of the world.
 New doors open and new things can be learned.

-My first visit to VisAbility was to purchase a good pair of sunglasses.
+My first visit to VisAbility was to purchase a good pair of sunglasses from the onsite shop which sells daily living aids.
 This is where I met Andrew (Specialist Services Manager) who gave me a few tips on what was available at VisAbility for people with vision impairment.
 I joined and became a member for a small amount, it’s only $40 now.

 Afterwards, a lovely lady named Rebecca who is an Occupational Therapist, came to my house.
 She showed me the trick of placing the door key in the key hole, as well as tips to fill the electric jug.